canmom/canmom.github.io/_posts/programming/gamedev/mastered/2022-12-06-game-design-document.md

 - the iframe dodge charges appear at one end of the time slowdown resource meter.
 - for each shield, a faint circle is drawn around the targeting reticule.
 When a mucosa breaks, a brief animation shows this line turning into fragments.
 - when the core is visible, its health bar is represented by a circular arc around it, and the colour changes from white through to red.

+## Player animation system

+The doll's body is divided into 'soft' and 'hard' components.
+'Soft' components are deformed by the skeleton.
+'Hard' components are rigidly parented to a single bone.

+All animation is procedural, using inverse kinematics.
+Each limb will have an IK target.
+Specifics will be determined during implementation, but some initial concepts:

+- The thruster runs through the doll's chest.
+When the doll is moving, it points in the direction of movement.
+When a thrust is initiated, the doll rapidly orients the thruster to the right direction before thrusting.
+- The doll's right arm is replaced with the grappling hook.
+When grappling a surface, this shakes with the force.
+- The doll's left arm ends in an integrated sword.
+This is used when attacking the core, and when fighting another doll.
+When moving quickly, it dangles behind the doll.
+- When the player moves the camera, the doll's head turns as far as possible to follow the camera direction.
+- If the player is close to a wall and moving slowly, the doll will place its legs on the wall and run along it.
+- When the player acquires the digitigrade legs upgrade, bouncing off the wall involves a kicking-off animation.

+The doll's arms will float aimlessly when the doll is not moving for a long period.

+## Visual effects

+The amniotic fluid is thick enough to create a mist effect.
+Walls have a glowing effect when viewed tangentially, but they're dark when viewed face on.

+Inside the fluid there are small floating particles or bubbles, which are visible when near the camera.
+They are repelled by the player's collision sphere and by mobile enemies, but their motion is highly damped.
+So everything leaves trails as it moves.

+The player's model will have many coloured lights which shine on both the player and the nearby environment.
+These may or may not cast shadows depending on performance.

+Missiles and other dangers will also glow brightly to separate them from the backdrop.

+Post-processing effects such as lens flares will add to the look.

+When the player is closer to their grappling hook than the maximum radius, it will be distorted using multiple frequences of sinusoid to ensure the total rope length remains correct.
+(Realistic rope simulation is not necessary.)